lifeisstillgood/softwaremind/docs/newbook/intro.rst

   reporting not building "enterprise systems" but sxalable smaller mission control - this is the next big challenge of organsoations - at cerain point the mission contol becomes humans and spreadsheets - stop that means stopping feudalism moat making

-Disaggreagtio of management
-—————————
-But software is dofferent because the
-Coders are managers now or rather CPUs are weoners

-the things management existed for (communicatio between grouos of workers) nonlonger matters once the code is working

-A better test rig is orders magnitude more effective than “better communication” Once a complete prod-parallel environment exists, any management question is answerable directly through exploratory code chnage.

-Major chnages (1.x 2.x) can presumably use the same real life feed, see Tesla data advantage.

-see Brooks law.

-that management is disaggregated and the communication value is much much lower

-also primary skill set is learning that is the provle we have is one we have never seen before in this configuretion so gonaway learn prqxtise and then come back and fix its not a 9-5 job - its a consuktancy so the idea of agile or management or bums on seats is ... off - end of industrialisation (see my favourite door in London, and the need for knowledge workers, like lawyers)

-Other management issues
-model monitor mentor, internal homestasis of org, whilst meeting external needs - politics of status quo and guesstimate changes.

-If the communication is gone, if model monitor are better done by software, of process is better done by software, then what we have left is internal homeostasis
-Or politics (which will be disrupted by democracy as feudal politics was disrupted - and its the middle class that rebel always)

-Mentoring becomes a profession - a profession that is impossible to hold back to a few It’s a fiat chance that we will find lawyer like prosfessions where they will have a commit bit for the big software - laws, the software for gov depts

-What will it look like?
-Newsroom of WaPo- managers become editors as it becomes possible to manage a company through code